aruballo/udportfolio/README.md

 ## Website Performance Optimization portfolio project

 ### Changes made to Pizzeria Site
-1. Make use of RequestAnimationFrame whenever possible
+1. Make use of RequestAnimationFrame whenever possible (lines 566 & 541)
-2. DRY principle: removed duplicate instances of code and recalculations where not neccesary.
+2. Made use of getElementById and getElementsByClassName instead of query selector (lines 406,407,456,481, 517,552)
-3. Moved variable declarations outside of loops whenever possible to avoid unneccesary recreation of variables.
+3. Moved variable declarations & property lookups outside of loops whenever possible to avoid unneccesary recreation/recalculation of variables and values (lines 461,462,521,522)
-4. Modified calculation of pizza sizes to only calculate new size once and apply it to all pizzas since they are all of the same size when the slider changes.
-Original code was calculating new sizes for each pizza individually.
+4. Lowered pizza count from 200 to 24 (Line 555)

 ### Build the dist version of the project